 The 2008 stock market crash brought the loss of hundreds of thousands of jobs in the United States, causing unemployment to peak at 10%.
 Home values sharply decreased, with prices falling 18% compared with the previous year, and would continue to decline in price until around 2012.
+Similarly, in 2020, the pandemic’s effect on housing supply and affordability is clear.

 Now, the current coronavirus pandemic has similarly destroyed the economy, with unemployment rates reaching a record high of 14.7% in April of 2020.
 This means that housing prices are also plummeting, right?
 Not this time.